mhluska/poker-tracker/README.md

 ## Poker Tracker

-A frontend for a Google Sheet that I use to track my poker sessions.
+Frontend for a Google Sheet that I use to track my poker sessions.
 To better understand how React works under the hood, I built my own basic React-like library to power this.